How To Submit Your Writing To—And Get It Published In—Literary Journals

 Barrera: Yes, currently, Oklahoma City regulations for mural projects require a VARA waiver in order to obtain the necessary permits.
 All artists were made aware of this fact before formally agreeing to participate.
 One of the goals of the Mural Series is to help guide artists on how to better navigate the lengthy proposal process for murals in OKC.
 Our aim is to demystify the application for getting a mural design approved by the city.
 We worked with artists to generate drawings and proposal diagrams in accordance with the Arts Commission Mural handbook.
 We also presented to the Arts Commission on behalf of artists, and revised all materials for the Downtown Design Committee review and permit process.
 We also let artists know that the lengths we would display artwork are similar to the run-time for a gallery exhibition, which ensures that the contemporary art on display is fresh and more accurately reflecting the art world today.
 However, since the life of a mural usually doesn’t exist beyond the display period, we provide an online platform where the works can remain visible, and we take professional, high-resolution photographs that artists may use to sell prints.
 We defend the artists’ rights to owning their artistic ideas, and we do not use the images for commercial purposes.
 Our goal as an institution is to support artists and address challenges so that they can continue to make work and be recognized for their artistic contributions.

-Barrera: The first rotation of murals were on display from June 8 – September 3rd.
-These murals were painted live during our Second Saturday event on June 8th:
+Barrera: The first rotation of murals were on display from June 8-September 3rd.
+These murals were painted live during our Second Saturday event on June 8th.
+The second rotation of murals were painted live on Thursday, Sept.
+5th, and will be coming down soon as we remove the construction fence.

-Rosa, 2019, by Checo "Tank" Ramirez and Iliana Barrientos, for Making Space: Summer Mural Series Part I. Photography by Brandon Seekins.
+A photo of the mural Rosa (2019) by Checo "Tank" Ramirez (mentor) and Iliana Barrientos (mentee), for Oklahoma Contemporary’s Making Space: Summer Mural Series, Part I.” Photo by Brandon Seekins.

 Rosa depicts a woman wearing vaguely traditional clothing, gazing over her shoulder, and surrounded by Monarch butterflies.
 Tank and Barrientos combine two art styles: the Graffiti “Piece” and the “National” style of Diego Rivera, to create a more “Chicanx” style of painting to celebrate Latinx communities’ contributions toward contemporary visual culture.